dafny-lang/dafny/docs/DafnyRef/Grammar.md

 1. The optional syntax `: T` declares the type of the quantified variable.
    If not provided, it will be inferred from context.

-2. The optional syntax `| E` attaches a boolean expression `E` as a *quantified variable range*, which restricts the bindings to values that satisfy this expression.
-   In the example above `x <= 5` is the range attached to the `x` variable declaration.

 3. The optional syntax `<- C` attaches a collection expression `C` as a *quantified variable domain*.
    Here a collection is any value of a type that supports the `in` operator, namely sets, multisets, maps, and sequences.
-   The domain also restricts the bindings, in this case to the elements of the collection: `x <- C` implies `x in C`.
+   The domain restricts the bindings to the elements of the collection: `x <- C` implies `x in C`.
    The example above can also be expressed as `var c := [0, 1, 2, 3, 4, 5]; forall x <- c :: x * x <= 25`.

+2. The optional syntax `| E` attaches a boolean expression `E` as a *quantified variable range*, which restricts the bindings to values that satisfy this expression.
+   In the example above `x <= 5` is the range attached to the `x` variable declaration.

 Note that a variable's domain expression may reference any variable declared before it, and a variable's range expression may reference the attached variable (and usually does) and any variable declared before it.